geotrev/undernet/app/docs/forms.md

 </form>
 ```

-## Disabled State
+## Disabled States

 Using the `[disabled]` attribute will visually and functionally disable the control.

 The `disabled` class will visually dim the control, but not disable it functionally.
-The input must return `false` in JavaScript but still receive focus to truly disable clicks and other forms of input if you use the class.
-Useful for disabling anchor tag buttons.
+The input must return `false` in JavaScript, have `aria-disabled='true'`, and still receive focus to disable the element in an accessible way.

 <button disabled class="has-no-margin-block-end">Disabled Button</button>